fredmaiaarantes/simpletasks/README.md

 ### Backend decisions

-In this template, we have chosen to use Mongo, shipped out of the box with MeteorJS, and added some packages to make it even more productive.
-That being said, we decided to use `simpl-schema` and`percolate:migrations`, the first one for validating schemas in run-time and the second for creating database migrations.
+In this template, we have chosen to use Mongo, shipped out of the box with Meteor.js, and added some packages to make it even more productive.
+That being said, we decided to use `simpl-schema` and `percolate:migrations`.
+The first one is for validating schemas in runtime, and the second one is for creating database migrations.

 #### Database Migrations